Founder & Spokesperson, Australia

 Erin grew up on a sheep and beef farm in the rolling hills of the King Country before eventually settling in Christchurch.

-She spent five years as a journalist in the mainstream print, radio and TV industries before wanting to get back to her roots in the rural sector and be part of positive change – though this time, on the other side of the fence.
+She spent five years as a journalist in the mainstream print, radio and TV industries before relinquishing a strong desire to return to her rural roots and be part of positive change – though this time, on the other side of the media fence.

-Now a Communications Manager for two agricultural organisations including Safer Farms, Erin is inspired by rural men and women every day, transmitting their voices and stories into channels to be heard by all New Zealanders.
+The former Communications Manager for Safer Farms, Erin is inspired by rural men and women every day, transmitting their voices into channels to be heard by all New Zealanders.

-Erin believes the real stories of the agriculture, food and fibre sectors deserve a chance to be told, heard and understood by everyone in New Zealand and used to influence and empower one another.
+Erin believes the stories of the people in agriculture, food and fibre deserve a chance to be told, heard and understood by everyone in New Zealand, and used to influence and empower one another.

-Wanting to be part of change in the industry, she is extremely proud to be a small cog in the wheel of The #PlantASeedForSafety Project, spreading health, safety and wellbeing messages far and wide.
+She is extremely proud to be a small cog in the wheel of the #PlantASeedForSafety initiative, spreading health, safety and wellbeing messages far and wide.

-“It only takes one person, one message, one story to influence someone and save a life.”
+“It only takes one person, one message and one story to influence someone and save a life.”